Centigrade UX Academy training

 Exercise the development of personas and scenarios or the derivation of essential user needs and become an expert in human-centered requirements management.
 Learn how to use templates to write concise user stories that can survive the entire development process and share your results with your colleagues.
 Expert knowledge and consistent terminology are available at any time.

-Each relevant training ensures 6 months of full use of LeanScope Educational, including 5 GitLab accounts, one-hour tutorial, practice materials and technical support.
+Each relevant training ensures 6 months of full use of LeanScope, including 5 GitLab accounts, one-hour tutorial, practice materials and technical support.